You are here

 When airlines overbook, you might lose your seat

-In some cases, travelers are "bumped" from their pre-booked flights.
-Airlines overbook and sell more than 100 percent of a particular flight's seats because they assume some people with reservations won't show up for the flight - the average no-show rate across the aviation industry is about 15 percent.
-Sometimes everyone shows up, which means there won't be enough seats to go around and someone must be left behind.
+In some cases, travelers are bumped from their pre-booked flights because an airline has overbooked and sold more than 100 percent of a particular flight’s seats.
+The airline essentially has assumed that some people with reservations won’t show up for their flights (the average no-show rate across the aviation industry is about 15 percent).
+Sometimes everyone shows up, which means there won’t be enough seats to go around and someone must be left behind.
 Those who are left behind have been bumped from the flight and will have to take a later flight.

 For a business person hurrying to finalize a deal, getting bumped can be a disaster.
 For those with flexible travel schedules, it can be a great way to make a few extra dollars or get a free ticket for future use.
 Expert bumpees suggest making a reservation if a flight is near full.
 If there are fewer than eight seats available, some people will likely be bumped.
 Look for flights on heavily traveled days, but on small-bodied aircraft like 727s and 737s.
 Check out Seat Guru, which details the airline seating on all the major carriers.

 Compensation for voluntary bumping varies greatly from airline to airline and situation to situation.
-Most times it is based on length of flight or ticket value.
+Most times, it’s based on length of flight or ticket value.
 Compensation for an international flight, for example, may be higher than for a domestic flight.
 Gate agents often have the authority to raise or lower the award and may do so at any time.

 Most airlines offer free tickets or a voucher worth a dollar amount toward a domestic ticket or international flight (depending on your original destination ticket).
 While the free ticket sounds like a better deal and may well be, in many cases, the free tickets may come with many booking restrictions and limited seat availability.